-Pressure covers for supply losses and CCGT demand increases (Group 1) are calculated separately but considered together, with the larger of the two covers used (known as the supply and demand cover).
+Pressure covers for supply losses and electricity generation increases (Group 1) are calculated separately but considered together, with the larger of the two covers used (known as the supply and demand cover).
 Pressure cover for specific asset trips (Group 2) is calculated and used in combination with the supply and demand cover.
-These covers are then applied at the sensitive Entry and Exit points and used in network capability analysis.
-Pressure cover is not used for orderly rundown and this is only covered by Operating Margins.
+These covers are then applied at the sensitive entry and exit points and used in network capability analysis.
+Pressure cover is not used for orderly rundown; this is only covered by operating margins (OM).

-Pressure cover is calculated across a range of supply and demand patterns (see Appendix E for further details).
+Pressure cover is calculated across a range of supply and demand patterns (see Appendix D: Long-term scenarios, for further details).
 Pressure cover which is specific to the demand level and assets used is then used in our network capability analysis.
-For example, should CCGT demands in a zone of the NTS be assumed to be at maximum flow levels and therefore cannot suddenly increase further, then this aspect of the supply and demand cover will not be used.
-Also, should a particular asset not be required to support system pressures, then any asset trip pressure cover associated with this site will not be used.
+For example, should electricity generation demands in a zone of the NTS be assumed to be at maximum flow levels and cannot suddenly increase further, then this aspect of the supply and demand cover is not used.
+Also, should a particular asset not be required to support system pressures, then any asset trip pressure cover associated with this site is not used.

-Pressure Cover provides time for the Control room to manage events on the system.
-This time is split into 2 categories:
+Pressure cover provides time for our Control Room to manage events on the system.
+This time is split into two categories (see Table 4):

-Event Management - a period of up to 2 hours allowing the Control room to formulate a response to an uncertainty event and attempt resolution (Entry and Exit)
+Event management - a period of up to 2 hours allowing our Control Room to formulate a response to an uncertainty event and attempt resolution.

-Operating Margins (OM) – Should the control rooms attempted resolution be unsuccessful, a period, defined within Operating Margins contracts, between Control room ‘calling’ OM and the physical response.
-(Exit Only)
+Operating margins (OM) – If 1. is unsuccessful, then the period between our Control Room ‘calling’ OM and the physical response.
+This period is defined within OM contracts.

-Pressure Cover - Asset 1

-Trip 2